AkumaVenom/Desktop-Pal-App-Win64/README.md

 100% offline, NO internet needed to run it, it is completely local only.
 The A.I's Feature TTS Voices and Speech recognition en-us, everything running 100% offline on your PC with privacy!

 ===========================================================

+Update v0.0.19.2a:

+- Added a "Windows Info Scan" Button: the ai is fed various info of your pc for example your PC's name and GPU info, system ram and internet connectivity ect.

+- Removed Experimental Memory Prompt Input

+- Added Silent Prompt Input (adds a prompt into the existing context without the ai generating text for the next time you interact with it.)

 Update v0.0.19.1: